Form 8.3 - Maitland Institutional Services Limited: Re Attraqt Group plc

 DJ Form 8.3 - Maitland Institutional Services Limited: Re Attraqt Group plc

-Maitland Institutional Services Limited (MISL) Form 8.3 - Maitland Institutional Services Limited: Re Attraqt Group plc 29-Sep-2022 / 14:05 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+Maitland Institutional Services Limited (MISL) Form 8.3 - Maitland Institutional Services Limited: Re Attraqt Group plc 30-Sep-2022 / 15:11 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------